OpenMDAO/POEMs/POEM_032.md

 ```

 Notes:
+    - All names should be given using promoted names
     - Since jacobians are very often matricies, the default should be the min-max view.
     - The user can request a full printing, in which case the jacobian is flattened and expanded into extra rows.
 The index of value in the sub-jac will be given in the shape column.